CleverCloud/doc.clever-cloud.com/getting-started/quickstart.md

 In order to create it:
 1. Go to the [Clever Cloud Console](https://console.clever-cloud.com/).

-2. Go to the organization in which you wan to create the add-on, for example your [personal space](https://console.clever-cloud.com/users/me).
+2. Go to the organization in which you want to create the add-on, for example your [personal space](https://console.clever-cloud.com/users/me).

 3. Click on **Add an add-on**.
 This space let you create and configure the add-on according to your needs.